paragliding training center

 The problem with the latest balloon sounding is that it may be up to (12) hours old.
 This means that it is important to know how to study the OP40 forecast from the National Weather Service.
 To learn how to use this important forecast, go to weather explanations and page down to the "OP40 any location" paragraph.
 The Mag Rim coordinates are 32.478792, -107.119341.
 You may have to reduce the "number of hours" setting to get things to load.
 A good value to use is the minimum time necessary to see the forecast when you are planning to fly there.
 The forecast is a forecast and can be off per when winds switch directions.
 Always keep this in mind!

 If you have a subscription to XC Skies, it should also be checked.
+The latest version of this program is much better than in the past and XC has (6) models from which to check.
 Also check www.Windy.com.
 Only fly Mag if all forecasts agree unless you want to take a chance wasting your time.
 We are continually amazed that if just one forecast shows some radical departure from the others, it is usually the one that is the most accurate.
+Storms in the vicinity of Mag can have a major impact on soaring conditions.
+Be sure to use RadarScope (for Android or Apple) or equivalent to check for gust front boundaries.
+Gust fronts can be extremely dangerous and must be monitored.

 Subsidence inversions in the region can cause a venturi at Mag Rim.
 This means that winds at launch can be in the upper 20's despite everything below being calm or light.